 In Sweden, the E85 biofuel blend is gaining popularity, thanks to a nationwide network of ethanol refueling stations.
 The country of Sweden hopes to get to net zero carbon emissions by 2045, which is five years faster than most other countries with a similar goal.

 Biofuels help to lower GHGs from transportation, electricity, and heating; so using biofuels makes net zero goals easier to achieve.

 An application of biomass energy with several benefits is waste-to-energy, such as landfill waste burned for energy in power plants.
 W2E puts garbage to good use and cuts down on the size of dumps.

-Also among the many existing sustainable technologies which can be used effectively for biomass energy production are gasification and anaerobic digester plants (AD plants).
-These technologies convert biomass material and viable landfill gasses (LFGs), such as methane, into a usable source of energy.
+Among the many existing sustainable technologies that can be used effectively for bioenergy production are gasification and anaerobic digester plants (AD plants).
+These technologies can also convert biomass material and viable landfill gasses (LFGs), such as methane, into a renewable source of energy.

 A next-gen bioenergetic production method - landfill gases can be captured and then processed into bio-synthetic natural gas (bio-SNG).
 Bio-SNG is also produced through the gasification of cellulosic sources like forestry by-products and energy crops.

 Along similar lines, biogas is produced by anaerobic digestion of organic material such as farm waste.
 Essentially, all organic matter found at an agricultural site; including crops, plants, farm waste, livestock waste - can be fed into an anaerobic digester to create bioenergy.